"Tiny Ten" Amateur Radio Transceiver.

 But logic doesn't always apply.
 Maybe the KX2 solution was too easy.
 Maybe it was the challenge of a new design.
 Certainly, one factor was my familiarity with the Teensy 4.1 and the associated floating point DSP library.
 But, in any event, I charged off to design and build a radio to meet some fairly specific goals: The original idea was 10 Watts on SSB and CW in a reasonably small package weighing less than 1-pound including a battery.
 It was to operate on the 80/75 and 40-meter amateur bands and use DSP to the extent possible to enhance both the receiver and transmitters.
 It was not intended as a home station and would use a small display to both keep things simple and to limit the current draw.
 The plan was for many hours of receiving time and perhaps 15 minutes of full power transmit time, running off the battery with no charging.

 Well, it has been a year and a half since the project started.
 There were several non-radio distractions, but the radio is now in operation on all modes.
 The basic goals have been achieved, and as is often the case, the complexity of the radio has grown.
-This write-up will summarise what the Tiny Ten looks like both physically and functionally.
+This write-up will summarize what the Tiny Ten looks like both physically and functionally.
 It is not a "how to" writeup, but neither are there any secrets.
 If you don't see something that interests you, ask, and I'll do my best.
 However, I have no plans to offer boards or kits.

 The radio described by bullet items - This lets you see the general character of the project.